 Heating consumption per m² and per dwelling

-• Heating consumption per m2 and per dwelling has decreased since 2000 in EU MS thanks to the implementation of stricter building codes, combined with financial incentives to promote the thermal retrofitting of existing dwellings and the adoption of more efficient heating systems (e.g. gas condensing boilers, heat pumps, pellet boilers).
-The reduction in heating consumption per m2 was 1.7%/year on average in the EU.
-It was above 2.5%/year in 4 EU MS (Slovenia, Latvia, Ireland and the Netherlands) and between 2 and 2.5%/year in 4 others (Sweden, France, Romania and Slovakia).
+- Heating consumption per m2 and per dwelling has decreased since 2000 in EU MS thanks to the implementation of stricter building codes, combined with financial incentives to promote the thermal retrofitting of existing dwellings and the adoption of more efficient heating systems (e.g. gas condensing boilers, heat pumps, pellet boilers).
+The reduction in heating consumption per m2 was 1.4%/year on average in the EU between 2000 and 2021.
+It was above 2%/year in 6 EU MS (Luxembourg, Romania, Slovenia, Latvia, Germany and Ireland).

-• The reduction in heating consumption per m2 has slowed down significantly since 2014 in half of the MS and in some of the largest EU countries (Germany, France and the Netherlands).
-Several factors may explain this trend.
-There is less new construction, which has very high energy efficiency performance: the construction rate has decreased by 35% since the financial crisis and represents only 0.8% of the existing housing stock each year (i.e. only 8% of the new stock after 10 years).
-Renovation works are also less numerous, although it is difficult to have consolidated data.
-The diffusion of efficient heating methods (condensing boiler, heat pumps) has also slowed down.
+- The reduction in heating consumption per m2 has slowed down significantly since 2014 at EU level and in half of the MS, including some of the largest EU countries (Germany and France).
+This trend can be attributed to several factors, including a decrease in new construction projects that typically exhibit high energy efficiency performance: construction rate has decreased by 32% since the financial crisis and represents only 0.9% of the existing housing stock each year (i.e. only 9% of the new stock after 10 years).
+The spread of efficient heating systems (condensing boilers, heat pumps) has also slowed down, and the number of renovation projects is also comparatively lower, although it is difficult to gather consolidated data on this matter.

-• Significant differences between countries from less than 5 koe/m2 in Spain, Cyprus, Portugal and Malta to around 15 koe/m2 in Latvia, Hungary, Czechia, Estonia and Romania, due to differences in climate conditions.
+- Significant differences between countries from less than 5 koe/m2 in Spain, Cyprus, Portugal and Malta to around 15 koe/m2 in Czechia, Estonia and Romania, due to differences in climate conditions.

 Heating consumption per m²